yamato-snow/Claude-Code-Usage-Monitor/README.md

 pipx install claude-monitor

 # Run from anywhere
-claude-monitor  # or cmonitor for short
+claude-monitor  # or claude-code-monitor, cmonitor, ccm for short
 ```

 #### conda/mamba